-They discussed the responsibilities and contracts with the executive vice-president, Raymond Raillard. and the Director in charge, Royal Brantley.
+They discussed the responsibilities and contracts with the executive vice-president, Raymond Raillard, and the Director in charge, Royal Brantley.

 They had photographs taken for the Souvenir Program and for group shots to send to their home towns.
 They turned in their short biographies for the Souvenir Program.
-And they gathered in a company meeting for introductions and orientation and discussions of plans for
+And they gathered in a company meeting for introductions and orientation and discussions of plans for the rehearsal weeks.

-They learned what musical director Doug McCause will grapher Neil Hess who ex- AS", Box 268, Canyon, Texplained that the daily warm ups start for everyone on Monday so that on opening night a singer can run 1/2 of a mile to his place on the stage and not be winded.
+They learned what musical director Doug McCause will expect.
+They met choreographer Neil Hess who exained that the daily w ups start for everyone on Monday so that on opening night a singer can run 1/4 of a mile to his place on the stage and not be winded.